soorya246/HSI-Prosthetic-Hand/README.md

 ## Current Goals/Limitations

-3D Modeling - The 3D modeling team is currently working on developing a wearable mount and a servo holder to implement full wearability.
+3D Modeling - The 3D modeling team is currently working on developing a wearable mount to implement full wearability.

 Actuation - The Actuation team is working towards using linear actuators and ensuring taut strings to properly close the hand upon servo movement.